prometheus/governance/GOVERNANCE.md

-# Prometheus Governance 2.0
+# Prometheus Governance

-This document describes the rules and governance of the project.
+This document describes the rules and governance of the Prometheus project.
 It is meant to be followed by all the developers of the project and the Prometheus community.
 This governance is an open, living document, and will continue to evolve as the community and project change.

 It outlines the roles and responsibilities of the Steering Committee, the decision-making process, and the election procedures for committee members.
 It also details the contributor ladder, including the roles of Contributor, Member, and Maintainer, and the requirements and privileges associated with each role.

-The Prometheus Steering Committee is the governing body of the Prometheus project, providing decision-making and oversight pertaining to the project bylaws, sub-organizations[^1], and financial planning.
+The Prometheus Steering Committee is the governing body of the Prometheus project, providing decision-making and oversight pertaining to the project by-laws, GitHub organizations[^1], and financial planning.
 The Steering Committee also defines the project values and structure.

 ## Values

 The Prometheus developers and community are expected to follow the values defined in the [CNCF charter](https://www.cncf.io/about/charter/), including the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
 Furthermore, the Prometheus community strives for kindness, giving feedback effectively, and building a welcoming environment.
-The Prometheus developers default to deciding by consensus and only resort to conflict resolution by a majority vote if consensus cannot be reached.
+The Prometheus developers default to deciding by consensus and only fall back to resolution by voting if consensus cannot be reached.

 ## Roles

 We have a contributor ladder that includes the roles of Contributor, Member, Maintainer and Steering Committee.
-The steering committee responsibilities and elections are outlined below.
+The Steering Committee responsibilities and elections are outlined below.
 The rest of the roles are detailed in [ROLES.md](./ROLES.md).

 ## Charter

 The following responsibilities and powers belong to the Steering Committee.

 * Define, evolve, and promote the vision, values, and mission of the project.
-* Define and evolve project governance structures and policies, including project roles and how collaborators become members, approvers, leads, and/or administrators.
+* Define and evolve project governance structures and policies, including project roles and how collaborators adopt these roles.
 This includes policy for the creation and administration of working groups and committees.
 * Steward, control access, delegate access, and establish processes regarding all Prometheus project resources and has the final say in the disposition of those resources.
 * Coordinate with the CNCF regarding usage of the Prometheus brand and how that brand can be used in relation to other efforts or vendors.
 * Receive and handle reports about code of conduct violations and maintain confidentiality.
 * Act as the final escalation point and decide for any disputes, issues, clarifications, or escalations within the project scope.
-* Have “owners” role for the `prometheus` and `prometheus-community` github organizations.
+* Have “owners” role for the project's GitHub organizations[^1].
 * Ultimate responsibility for all key project functions, unless delegated to a team.
-For example, vulnerability and security report handling, or github administration.
+For example, vulnerability and security report handling, or GitHub administration.

 ## Committee Meetings